-The Dealer then deals a further five cards, three into the Flop area and two into the River area.
+The dealer then deals a further five cards, three into the Flop area and two into the River area.
 These are referred to as the Community Cards.
-The three cards in the Flop area are immediately turned over and exposed to player.
-The players then have the option to ‘check’ this means they are not required to place a further wager but will continue in the game or place an additional wager equal to their ‘ante’ wager in the ‘Flop’ box.
+The three cards in the Flop area are immediately turned over and exposed to players.
+They then have the option to ‘check’ - this means they are not required to place a further wager but will continue in the game or place an additional wager equal to their Ante wager in the Flop box.

-The players then have the option to ‘check’ this means they are not required to place a further wager but will continue in the game or place an additional wager equal to their ‘ante’ wager in the ‘River’ box.
+Like before, the players then have the option to ‘check’ - this means they are not required to place a further wager but will continue in the game or place an additional wager equal to their Ante wager in the ‘River’ box.

-To qualify the Dealer must have a pair or better.
-If the Dealer does have a pair or better then the Dealer will determine whether or not their hand beats the players hand, if player hand does then their Ante, Blind and if wagered their Flop and/or River bets are paid even money (1-1).
+To qualify the dealer must have a pair or better.
+If the dealer does qualify, they then determine whether or not their hand beats the player’s hand.
+If player’s hand does, then their Ante, Blind and if wagered their Flop and/or River bets are paid even money (1-1).

 The wager is paid at the odds of the best hand irrespective of who is holding that hand.If this is the case then the Two Way wager is paid out at the appropriate odds below.

 Full House 4 -1

 If the dealer or the players do not have a Straight or better then the Two Way bet is lost and surrendered to the House.
 If the dealer does not qualify, the player’s Blind - and where wagered - the Flop and/or River bets are returned to player.

 The dealer will then ascertain the player’s best Poker hand by using one, both or neither of their two Hole cards.
 If the dealer’s hand has a higher Poker hand than the player’s, then the Ante wager will be lost and surrendered to the House.
 If the player’s hand is higher than the dealer’s then their Ante bet is paid even money (1-1).

 The Two Way bet is treated in exactly the same way as if the dealer had qualified.